 Id. at 410-11.
 Judge Thomas says that "[t]he Court of Appeal cited character immutability as a chief factor distinguishing [No Doubt] from Winter and Kirby."
 Dissent at 1287.
 Though No Doubt certainly mentioned the immutability of the avatars, we do not read the California Court of Appeal's decision as turning on the inability of users to alter the avatars.
 The key contrast with Winter and Kirby was that in those games the public figures were transformed into "fanciful, creative characters" or "portrayed as ... entirely new character[s]."
 No Doubt, 122 Cal.Rptr.3d at 410.
-On this front, our case is clearly aligned with No Doubt, not with Winter and fact is that EA elected to use avatars that mimic real college football players for a reason.
+On this front, our case is clearly aligned with No Doubt, not with Winter and Kirby.
+We believe No Doubt offers a persuasive precedent that cannot be materially distinguished from Keller's case.8,9 in the framework of the five considerations from Comedy III laid out above-but the fact is that EA elected to use avatars that mimic real college football players for a reason.
 If EA did not think there was value in having an avatar designed to mimic each individual player, it would not go to the lengths it does to achieve realism in this regard.
 Having chosen to use the players' likenesses, EA cannot now hide behind the numerosity of its potential offenses or the alleged unimportance of any one individual player.